 Phi Beta Lambda (All campuses) is an honorary society designed to provide education and leadership experience for business students.
 Its aim is to encourage improvement in scholarship, promote civic and community responsibilities, and strengthen the confidence of members in themselves and their work.
-Membership is open to any student with an overall grade point average of 2.0.
+Membership is open to students in business-related fields with an overall grade point average of 2.0.

-Phi Theta Kappa (All campuses) Phi Theta Kappa is the international honor society for two-year colleges.
+Phi Theta Kappa (All campuses) is the international honor society for two-year colleges.
 Membership in this organization is the highest honor attainable by students.
 Phi Theta Kappa is a scholarly fellowship which embraces community and junior colleges of the nation.
 The purposes of the society are to promote scholarship, to develop character, and to cultivate fellowship among the students.
 Membership is based on high scholastic standing, character, leadership, and service on the campus.
+Students earn invitations for membership by achieving a 3.5 G.P.A. or higher on twelve or more transferrable credit hours of coursework.
 Members may participate in the induction ceremony following their admittance into Phi Theta Kappa.
+Alpha Beta Lambda Chapter serves students on the Atmore and Brewton campuses; Phi Upsilon Chapter serves students on the Gilbertown, Thomasville, and Monroeville campuses; and Pi Psi serves students on the Bay Minette, Fairhope, and Gulf Shores campuses.

-SkillsUSA (All campuses) SkillsUSA is a partnership of students, teachers, and industry working together to ensure America has a skilled workforce.
+SkillsUSA (All campuses) is a partnership of students, teachers, and industry working together to ensure America has a skilled workforce.
 SkillsUSA is a national organization serving teachers and students who are preparing for careers in trade, technical, and skilled service occupations.
 SkillsUSA helps students to excel by providing the training for members to compete in technical contests and earn national recognition.